Sarah627/Java_miniatures/README.md

                   // the sentence will be printed 11 times! off-by-one }
         }
-  - This kind of errors is logical or semantic errors, the code actually works fine but the code doesn't yeild the right output.
+  - This kind of errors is logical or semantic errors, the code actually works fine but the code doesn't yield the right output.

 - The `loop-Body` is the block of code which contains the statements to be repeated.